 EXPOSE 2's presets are grouped into Mixing, Mastering, Broadcast, and User-defined categories, and are aimed at a variety of applications.
 You can aim for a Balanced, Loud, Dynamic, or Punchy mix; while masters are tailored to various delivery mediums, such as Apple Music, Spotify, SoundCloud, YouTube, CD, and Vinyl

 Each of EXPOSE 2's presets has a range of accepted readings.
-If your audio falls outside of this range, the section icon will turn red.
+If your audio falls outside this range, the section icon will turn red.

 Whether you need to adjust your limiter input or output, resolve phase issues, or tweak your track's dynamics for the greatest impact, EXPOSE 2's analysis feedback will prove incredibly useful — it's like having a professional mastering engineer tap you on the shoulder and give you helpful advice!